Talikap/ChuckBot/README.md

 - Telegram Bot API token
 - Selenium WebDriver and Chrome installed on the machine

-## Web Scraping and Challenges and vercoming CAPTCHA Obstacles
+## Web Scraping and Overcoming CAPTCHA Challenges

 The web scraping process is designed to overcome common challenges, including CAPTCHAs.
 Here's how it works: